 Many years ago I started discovering the Alps (and the Apennines, the Himalayas and other mountain chains in the World) as a mountaineer.
 Now I describe them as a journalist, a filmmaker and a writer, I never stopped exploring them by car, on foot or on my skis, and I never stopped enjoying myself while doing so.
 It is incredible, every time, to discover the natural and human biodiversity of the wide arc of mountains that links the Côte d’Azur with Slovenia.
 The main themes of my work have always been trekking and mountaineering, wildlife and National Parks, history and local traditions.
 In the last years I wrote often about the Great War 1914-1918, and her impact on the Alpine valleys which we will cross soon.

 Dr. Georg Bayerle, born in Günzburg, Bavaria.
 Specialist for Mountains and Environment in Radio and television of Bayerischer Rundfunk.
 Studies in München and Wien, PhD in Literature at the University of Köln.
-Since the age of 5 connected to the mountains and continuously on tour all around the year.
-His reports are broadcasted in Shows like "Rucksackradio", „Bergauf Bergab“ und „Zwischen Spessart und Karwendel“.
-About mountains, alpine culture and nature he published more than 100 films and numerous radio reports.
-Many of the broadcasts show the transformation of alpine nature caused by economic impacts as well as climate change.
-The reports observe the changes in the relations of Humans, mountains and civilization as well as remarkable incidents of the alpine cultural history.
+Since the age of five he has been connected to the mountains and continuously on tour all around the year.
+His reports are broadcasted in shows like "Rucksackradio", "Bergauf Bergab" und "Zwischen Spessart und Karwendel".
+He published more than 100 films and numerous radio reports about mountains, Alpine culture and nature.
+Many of the broadcasts show the transformation of Alpine nature caused by economic impacts as well as climate change.
+The reports observe the changes in the relations of humans, mountains, and civilisation as well as remarkable incidents of Alpine cultural history.

 Jochen Bettzieche is a German freelance-journalist specialized in economical, technical and scientifical topics.
 One of his main topics is sustainability which he covers since 1999.
 He works for newspapers like Neue Zürcher Zeitung, Neue Zürcher Zeitung am Sonntag, Süddeutsche Zeitung and Stuttgarter Zeitung, magazines like Schrot & Korn and Cosmia and special interest magazines focused on economics or renewable energies.
 In addition to his work as a journalist he produces surveys, takes part or moderates panel discussions and gives speeches and advises companies about sustainability-issues.
 Jochen Bettzieche a physicist with postgraduate studies in journalism.